solana-labs/solana/docs/src/terminology.md

 ## BPF loader

-The Solana program that owns and loads (BPF) smart contract programs, allowing the program to interface with the runtime
+The Solana program that owns and loads [BPF](developing/on-chain-programs/overview#berkeley-packet-filter-bpf) smart contract programs, allowing the program to interface with the runtime.

 ## CBC block